art-from-the-machine/Mantella-Spell/README.md

 # Mantella Spell <a href="https://www.nexusmods.com/skyrimspecialedition/mods/98631" target="_blank"><img src="./img/nexus_mods_link.png" alt="Mantella Nexus Mods link" width="auto" height="28"/></a>
 > Bring Skyrim NPCs to life with AI

-This repository is for the Mantella spell mod, which handles the Skryim-side logic of Mantella.
+This repository is for the Mantella spell mod, which handles the Skyrim-side logic of Mantella.
 For the main Mantella repository, see [here](https://github.com/art-from-the-machine/Mantella).

 The source code for the subtitles plugin can be found here: https://github.com/swwu/Mantella-Subtitles-Plugin-NG